headjs/headjs/README.md

 This project was never announced. `git push` and it was all viral.

 Still a week to [gather feedback](https://github.com/headjs/headjs/issues) before a production release.
-Click **Watch** to to hear about it.
+Click **Watch** to hear about it.

 The website: [http://headjs.com](http://headjs.com)